 Article 3 of Regulation (EC) No 883/2004 lists the social security benefits covered by the regulation:

-Since 1971, Regulation (EEC) No 1408/71 has been amended on numerous occasions in order to take into account developments at EU level, changes in legislation at national level and the case law of the Court of Justice.
+Since 1971, Regulation (EEC) No 1408/71 has been amended on numerous occasions in order to take account of developments at EU level, changes in legislation at national level and the case law of the Court of Justice.

 In April 2004, the European Parliament and the Council approved Regulation (EC) No 883/2004, replacing Regulation (EEC) No 1408/71.
 The new coordination regulation is based on the same four principles of Regulation (EEC) No 1408/71, but its aim is to simplify the existing EU rules for the coordination of Member States’ social security systems by strengthening cooperation between social security institutions and improving the methods of data exchange between them.
 The requirement that administrations cooperate with one another in social security matters was improved, and movement from one Member State to another, whether for professional or private purposes, without any loss of social security entitlements, was facilitated.

 The ‘modernisation coordination package’ comprising Regulation (EC) No 883/2004, as amended by Regulation (EC) No 988/2009, and the implementing regulation (Regulation (EC) No 987/2009) is the new legislative package in force since May 2010.
-Completing the modernisation work done by Regulation (EC) No 883/2004, the implementing regulation is intended to clarify the rights and obligations of the various stakeholders, as it defines the necessary measures for the persons covered to travel, stay or reside in another Member State without losing their social security entitlements.
-The following elements are covered by Regulation (EC) No 883/2004 and its implementing regulation:
+Completing the modernisation work done by Regulation (EC) No 883/2004, the implementing regulation is intended to clarify the rights and obligations of the various stakeholders, as it defines the measures necessary for the persons covered to travel, stay or reside in another Member State without losing their social security entitlements.
+The following aspects are covered by Regulation (EC) No 883/2004 and its implementing regulation:

 On 16 April 2014, after years of negotiations, Directive 2014/50/EU on minimum requirements for enhancing worker mobility between Member States by improving the acquisition and preservation of supplementary pension rights was signed.
-It only applies to labour market pension schemes and thus neither to voluntary contributions to individual pension schemes nor to state pensions, which are covered under the coordination regulation.
+It only applies to labour market pension schemes, and thus neither to voluntary contributions to individual pension schemes nor to state pensions, which are covered under the coordination regulation.
 Insolvency guarantee schemes and other schemes unrelated to retirement are not covered either.
 The directive stipulates that vesting or waiting periods should not exceed three years and that the vested pension rights of outgoing workers can remain in the scheme in which they vested (‘dormant pension rights’) or be paid out to the worker as a capital sum.
 Dormant pension rights must be treated in line with the value of the rights of active scheme members or benefits currently being paid out.
 Where an outgoing worker has not yet acquired vested pension rights when the employment relationship is terminated, the supplementary pension scheme shall reimburse the contributions paid by the outgoing worker.